BoZhangCS/V-ORAM/README.md

    * We only provide statistics for two medical image datasets to estimate the ORAM parameter settings.
 The complete datasets are not included in this evaluation.
 This does not affect the artifacts' integrity and correctness.

-3. Run tests.
+4. Run tests.
 We recommend reviewers execute all tests in the `~/V-ORAM/test/` before starting the evaluations.
+The required dependency `pytest` is already installed in the previous step.

    ```sh
    pytest		# <1 min